top of page

 FUTURE PLANS

-The BCRC obtained 501(c)3 Nonprofit status in February 2023 and will continue to expand its reach into rural communities within the 19-county area it serves, while hosting events to overcome the barriers that returning citizens and their families face.
+The BCRC obtained 501(c)3 Nonprofit status in February 2023 and will continue to expand its reach into rural communities while hosting events to overcome the barriers that returning citizens and their families face.

 Teamwork